unitof/covid-material-culture-museum/content/artifacts/vaccine-vial-moderna-spainandusa.md

 ---
-title: Janssen (Johnson & Johnson) Vaccine Vial
+title: Moderna Vaccine Vials
 ---
-Lot 1805029, used in Colorado, USA
+Left: Lot 3000489 manufactured by Moderna Biotech Spain SLU, used in Romania.
+Right: Lot 044A21A manufactured for Moderna US, Inc. in Cambridge, MA, used USA.